Prayer is the least we should do and the most we can do to make an impact on our nation; it is our most basic Christian

-PLUS Actions: Christian Americans take time daily at lunchtime to specifically pray for our nation and our leaders.
+PLUS Actions: Christian Americans take time daily at lunch to specifically pray for our nation and our leaders.

 This is a decentralized movement with weekly prayer help posts.
 People are on their own to find ways to pray and encourage others to pray.
 The intent is for this movement to spread through word-of-mouth to pastors, friends, neighbors, coworkers, fellow students, fellow church members, children, and parents.
 The Prayer Meeting Revival of 1857 is the closest model of this movement – it is an example to follow in America today.

 This is not a political group or an advocacy group – it is a group united by a common concern regarding the way our nation has drifted away from the Lord.
 It is a call for Christians to exercise their citizenship responsibilities to pray for our nation and her leaders, and to pray that the Lord will change our national heart so that He can change our national direction.

 Supreme Prayer Actions: Christian Americans gather together weekly at institutions of significance in communities around the country to pray for our nation and our leaders and the needs of their community.